|

 tsukagashira).

-In combat, a tonfa with a rounded handle can be maneuvered easily.
-Those tonfa with rounded shafts typically can be swung with force but some people don’t like these as they are not as effective in blocking heavier weapons as a flat tonfa.
-A rounded tonfa will not absorb the force of a blow from a bo effectively, since it tends to focus the energy of impact into the forearm.
-The half-moon and flat tonfa more effectively redistribute the energy from a blow of a heavy weapon throughout the flat surface.
+In combat, tonfa with a rounded handle can be maneuvered easily.
+Those tonfa with rounded shafts typically can be swung with force but some people don’t like these as they are not as effective as the flat or square tonfa in blocking heavier weapons.
+A rounded tonfa will not absorb the force of a blow from a bo as effectively, since it tends to focus the energy of impact into the forearm at the point of contact of the rounded surface with the forearm.
+The half-moon and flat tonfa more effectively redistribute energy from a blow of a heavy weapon throughout the flat surface of the weapon.

 The